bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

             Make current index as parentIndex.
             Keep repeating this till we checked for main root i,e current root is equal to 0.

-            Now we have successfully placed the tobeRemoved index value to top of the heap by making it smallest in the heap.
+            Now we have successfully placed the to be Removed index value to top of the heap by making it smallest in the heap.

             Now the problem is simply extract the min.